Venetia Zachariou, PhD

 Industry Relationships

-Dr. Zachariou is not currently required to report Industry relationships.
+Dr. Zachariou has not yet completed reporting of Industry relationships.

 Mount Sinai’s faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.